Gutterballs (film)

-Gutterballs is a 2008 Canadian rape-and-revenge slasher comedy splatter film written and directed by Ryan Nicholson.
+Gutterballs is a 2008 Canadian horror comedy film written and directed by Ryan Nicholson.
+The plot is centered around two rival teams at a bowling alley, Xcalibur Bowling Centre, spending a night after-hours to play against one another.
+Following a planned sadistic rape against one of the teams members, everybody on both teams begins to get brutally killed one by one by an unknown killer the following night.

+As with the director's other work, the film is notoriously known for its crude, brutal and very violent kills.
+It is also known for its incredibly drawn-out and long rape introduction.

 Plot

 On January 1, 2008, at the Xcalibur Bowling Centre, a disco-themed bowling alley in Surrey, British Columbia, Egerton, the janitor, has allowed two groups of teenagers to bowl against one another after hours.
-The "prep", Steve, is still bitter after his best friend Jamie, the "jock", had sex with Lisa, a girl with whom Steve was smitten and even took to their senior prom.
-After Steve and his friends Joey, Patrick, and A.J. harass the "tranny", Sam, they are chastised by Jamie.
-This leads to a brawl between Steve's team and Jamie's.
-Lisa breaks up the fight by dropping a bowling ball on Steve's foot just as Steve is about to kick Jamie again.
-Egerton, brandishing a shotgun, tells the teenagers to leave and they can continue their tournament the following night.
+After Steve and his friends Joey, Patrick, and A.J. harass Sam, a transgender woman, they are chastised by Jamie.
+A brawl then ensues between Steve's team and Jamie's.
+Lisa breaks up the fight by dropping a bowling ball on Steve's foot.
+Egerton tells the teenagers to leave and they can continue their tournament the following night.

-Having forgotten her purse in the arcade, Lisa returns to find Steve and his friends waiting for her.
-Steve proceeds to violently rape Lisa while the others watch.
-Egerton is oblivious to Lisa's cries for help as he is downstairs cleaning up the teenagers' mess.
-After he finishes raping Lisa, Steve leaves the room.
-While Steve is gone, A.J. anally rapes Lisa on the pool table; then it's Joey who abuses her.
-Patrick, who believed the three were only going to "scare" Lisa, refuses to participate.
+Having forgotten her purse, Lisa heads back in.
+Inside, Steve proceeds to violently rape her.
+Egerton, downstairs, is unable to hear the commotion.
+Afterwards, he leaves.
+A.J. rapes Lisa on the pool table, then Joey abuses her.
+Patrick, horrified, refuses to participate.
 Steve returns with a bowling pin and prepares to insert it into Lisa before Patrick intervenes.
-Steve retorts by giving Patrick the pin and ordering him to do it himself.
-Patrick refuses at first but complies when Steve threatens to do the same to him.
-The four leave Lisa on the pool table, naked and barely conscious.
+Steve retorts by giving Patrick the pin, making him do it.
+He refuses at first, but is coerced by Steve.
+The four leave her on the pool table, still naked.